 - Any improvements that can help.

-- Type of tenants whom you would consider.
+- Type of contract holders whom you would consider.

-- Furnished or Unfurnished? (depending on the area and type of tenants that the property will mostly attract)
+- Furnished or Unfurnished? (depending on the area and type of contract holders that the property will mostly attract)

 - Discuss which service you would prefer.